jmce22/pands-project/README.md

 Fifty samples were collected for each species, giving one hundred and fifty samples in total. \
 For each sample, four features of the flower were measured; these were: sepal length, sepal width, petal length and petal width.
 These attributes of the samples are contained in columns 1, 2, 3 and 4 respectively within the dataset.
 The species name of the flower is also included in the dataset in column 5.

-The petal of a flowering plant are the leaves of the flower which surround the reproductive parts of the flower, and which are often brightly coloured to attract pollinators [1].
+The petal of a flowering plant are the leaves of the flower which surround the reproductive parts of the flower, and which are often brightly coloured to attract pollinators.
 Sepals usually protect the flower when it is in a bud and structurally support the petals when the flower is in bloom.
-[2]

 The below is an image of the three flowers analysed in the dataset, along with a label for the sepal and petal of one of the three flower species (Iris Versicolor):